 In 1992 her increasing interest in the environment led to her election as vice chairperson of Dhimurru Land Management Aboriginal Corporation.
 She also established the Mawalan 1 Gamarrwa Nuwul Association to manage Rirratjingu lands.

-Since the defunding of Landcare, B has been working as a cultural officer at Laynhapuy Homeland Association, balancing her a career of an artist with her job and membership on numerous interstate committees.
+After the defunding of Landcare, Dr B Marika AO worked as a cultural officer at Laynhapuy Homeland Association, balancing her career of an artist with her job and membership on numerous interstate committees.
 In 2002 she won the prestigious Australia Council's Red Ochre Award.

 Dhuwarrwarr Marika (born c.1946)